markstringer-dti/markstringer-dti.github.io/dti.md

 Where do ideas come from?
 Nobody's really sure.
 They're like springs that suddenly gush out of the ground as if apparently from nowhere.
-Of course, we know that there must be a source be we're not sure we'll ever no where it is.
+Of course, we know that there must be a source be we're not sure we'll ever know where it is.
 Where do successful products come from?
 Successful products come from a value stream.

 CHAPTER_ESCAPE_END